 If you want to find out which iPhone you have, you can simply go to Settings > General > About.

 The About page gives you general info about your iPhone.
 It details the version of iOS you’re running, the storage capacity, and the model number.
 Also, if your iPhone is running iOS 12.2 or later, you can see your iPhone’s model name.
-This means that if you have an iPhone 5S or later, you should be able to see the model name.
+This means that if you have an iPhone 5S or later, you should be able to see the model name without having to check anywhere else.

 However, if you have an iPhone 5 or earlier, you won’t be able to upgrade to iOS 12.2.
 By extension, you won’t be able to see your iPhone model name within Settings.
 Nonetheless, you can still find out your iPhone’s model number.
 Once again, make sure you’ve navigated to Settings > General > About.

 On the About screen, select the number on the right of the Model Number.
 That number typically starts with an M or N. After you choose it, you’ll see a number beginning with A. It’s that second number, the one beginning with an A, that is your iPhone’s model number.
 The model number can help symbolize which generation iPhone you own.
 Check over the list below to match your number to a corresponding iPhone iteration.